The four winners of Ockenden International’s annual prizes for refugee and/or IDP projects announced.

-FORGE for Humanity's 'Unlocking Potential' project won its unique focus on support for single male refugees.
+FORGE for humanity's 'Unlocking Potential' project won for its unique focus on support for single male refugees.
 The judges said FORGE is successfully challenging stereotypes while providing a support network to facilitate stability, integration and autonomy.

 The eponymously-named project won for improving access to essential services for vulnerable, displaced communities on the Thai-Myanmar border and in eastern Myanmar, where conflict-affected communities gained access to quality healthcare and education.

 'Muhra, a Social Enterprise for Refugee Women' won for its self-sufficiency and commercial success.
 'Muhra' is a local handcraft brand that the judges agreed, though small scale, is an intense enterprise, working as well for the individual craftswomen involved as for the whole venture.

 Second son Quan recounts the Truong family’s 1979 South China Sea rescue from a sinking Vietnamese fishing vessel.